 Property expenses are made up of the bank’s interest rates and the costs associated with the property such as agent/management fees and body corporate/strata fees, rates, insurance, maintenance and so on.
 In order to be cash flow positive, your interest rates and property expenses need to be close to the rent you are collecting.

 A new property gives you the advantage of being able to claim higher depreciation expense for the life of the loan.
 This will further reduce your property expenses as a tax off-set.
-Additionally a new property has much lower maintenance requirements because it comes with a builder’s warranty and also typically achieves the best rental incomes achievable in a given area.
+Additionally, a brand new property has much lower maintenance requirements because it comes with a builder’s warranty and also typically achieves up to 20% higher rent, according to Joel Davis from Image Property.
 A cash positive property solution is achievable with the right planning and a more innovative property solution.

 Ensure a higher rental yield

 The predicted rental yield of a property should be considered when making a property investment decision.
-Your objective is to find a property with a higher rental yield, which is often a rare occurrence in capital cities.
+Yields vary significantly depending upon the property, the market and the suburb.
+Your objective should be to find a property with a rental yield above 5.5%.
 Conducting thorough research on the location and investing in new properties, which are purposely built to suit the requirements of the prospective local tenants, will ensure your investment generates a healthy and sustainable rental yield.

 “you can make more profit using less of your money and more of the bank’s money”